How to Find Medical Work Experience in the UK Without Connections | NHS and GP Placements

 7. Reflect on Your Experiences

-Medical schools are more interested in what you learned from your experiences rather than the prestige of the placement.
+Medical schools are more interested in what you learned from your experiences than in the prestige of the placement.
 Whether you volunteered at a care home, completed virtual work experience, or shadowed a GP, reflect on:

-What skills you developed (e.g., communication, teamwork, empathy).
+The skills you developed (e.g., communication, teamwork, empathy).

 How the experience confirmed your desire to study medicine.